gfcrbg/RuleZ/README.md

 ### Announcements

 ## June 2021
 New standard practice.
 Every code block must end with a semicolon.
-This will allow the error checker to identify code blocks that erroenously begin with a period.
-Such as .ifQ()
+This allows the error checker to identify code blocks that erroenously begin with a period.
+Such as ```.ifQ()```.

 ## January 2021